whynoodle/homelab-diagram/README.md

 2. You need to register your Windows Subsystem For Android™ appx package before you can run Windows Subsystem For Android™.
    For [WSABuilds](https://github.com/MustardChef/WSABuilds) and [MagiskOnWSALocal](https://github.com/LSPosed/MagiskOnWSALocal) users, you need to run `Run.bat` in the extracted dir.
    If the script fails, you can take the following steps for diagnosis (admin privilege required):
-    1. Open a PowerShell window and
+    1. Open a PowerShell window and change working directory to your Windows Subsystem For Android™ directory.

+    2. Run the command below in PowerShell.
+This should fail with an ActivityID, which is a UUID required